Nat Harper

 Nathaniel White Harper (18 March 1865 – 3 January 1954) was an Australian politician and businessman.
 He was a member of the Western Australian Legislative Assembly from 1910 until 1914, representing the seats of Beverley and Pingelly.
 He was the grandfather of politicians David Grayden and Bill Grayden.

 Early life

-Nathaniel White Harper was born on 18 March 1865 in Ballymena, United Kingdom to John Harper, a farmer, and Margaret Harper (née White).
+Nathaniel White Harper was born on 18 March 1865 in Ballymena, County Antrim, Northern Ireland, United Kingdom to John Harper, a farmer, and Margaret Harper (née White).

 Mining career

 Harper emigrated to New Zealand in 1883 where he worked in a gold mine in Otago.
-In 1987 he moved to Australia, working mines in Broken Hill, New South Wales and earning the position of mine foreman.
+In 1887 he moved to Australia, working mines in Broken Hill, New South Wales and earning the position of mine foreman.
 From there, he went on to manage a mine in Zeehan, Tasmania.
 Harper arrived in Western Australia in 1892, managing mines first at Fraser's mine in Southern Cross and later at the White Feather Main Reef in Kanowna.